micro/micro/README.md

 - **registry:** The registry provides service discovery to locate other services, store feature rich metadata and endpoint information.
 It's a service explorer which lets you centrally and dynamically store this info at runtime.

 - **runtime:** A service runtime which manages the lifecycle of your service, from source to running.
-The runtime service can natively locally or on kubernetes, providing a seamless abstraction across both.
+The runtime service can run natively locally or on kubernetes, providing a seamless abstraction across both.

 - **store:** State is a fundamental requirement of any system.
 We provide a key-value store to provide simple storage of state which can be shared